 When a spouse fails to disclose assets in a divorce action that are later discovered, there is a way to re-open the judgment of divorce to seek, find and divide those assets.

-If you need to discuss assets not reported in a prior divorce in NJ that have been discovered, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss assets not reported in a prior divorce in NJ that have been discovered, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.